 “We met at a speed-dating event.”

 Have you ever heard anyone in a successful, long-term relationship say this?
 I haven’t.
-I also can’t remember the last time I heard about a great deal or connection being made at a networking event, you know, the kind with nametags.
+I also can’t I remember the last time I heard about a great deal or connection being made at a networking event, you know, the kind with name tags.

 Meeting someone by chance feels like pure magic.
 There’s a thrill to meeting someone special on an airplane or during a lunch break at a park.
 And business deals made on the golf course often seem to work out better.